slab-php/slab/README.md

 - Anything set in the controller using the `set` method is first class, so if the controller action method uses `$this->set('foos', $this->fooService->getFoos());` the view will be able to do something like `<?php foreach ($foos as $foo): ?>...<?php endforeach; ?>`

 ### Partials / subviews
-A partial view is broduced by a controller action that returns `$this->partial()`, which is a `PartialView`.
+A partial view is produced by a controller action that returns `$this->partial()`, which is a `PartialView`.
 Calling `$view->renderToString` then returns a string which can be displayed in the containing view.
 So I might have an item view partial in `controllers/my_item_controller.php`:

     function item_view($id) {
     	$this->set('item', $this->itemService->get($id));